astro-group-bristol/guidelines/guides/vs-code-ssh.md

 Quickly dissecting this command:
 - `-N`: Do not execute a remote command on Aquila.
 - `-L localhost:12001:TYPHON:22` bind port `12001` on our local machine (PC), such that when a connection is made to this port, it will be forwarded, via Aquila, to Typhon at port 22 (the default SSH port).
-- `USER@AQUILA` the bridge, or *tunnel*, machine where we want to pass our traffic through.
+- `USER@AQUILA` the bridge, or *tunnel*, host where we want to pass our traffic through.

 Note, this will login to Typhon with the *same username* as `USER`.
 The command will also not display anything when run, and will appear to 'hang', but this is intended!